Top 12 Urologist Skills to Put on Your Resume

 8. Nephrectomy

-Nephrectomy is the surgical removal of a kidney, performed by a urologist for reasons such as kidney cancer, severe damage, or disease.
+Nephrectomy is the removal of a kidney, performed for malignancy, severe trauma, non-function, or other complex disease.

 Why It's Important